 Many of the Zillow reviews indicated a lower mortgage rate than expected, while many said the closing costs were as expected.

-On BirdEye, they’ve got a 4.9-star rating based on about 800 reviews, so they seem to be consistently highly-rated.
+On BirdEye, they’ve got a 4.5-star rating based on more than 1,100 reviews, so they seem to be consistently highly-rated.

 They also list a bunch of customer reviews right on their website, which seem to the most recent ones available.

 Cornerstone Home Lending is BBB accredited since 1997 and currently has an A+ BBB rating.
-Their customer reviews on the BBB aren’t great, which is the norm for BBB customer reviews.
+Their dozen or so customer reviews on the BBB aren’t great, which is the norm for BBB customer reviews.

 Cornerstone Home Lending Pros and Cons